packit/packit.dev/docs/fedora-releases-guide.md

 If the download fails because the upstream archive is not available at the time of running the job, the job is scheduled to be retried later.

-If you don't want Packit to upload sources to lookaside cache before the pull-request is opened, set `upload_sources` to `false`.
+If you don't want Packit to upload sources to lookaside cache before the pull request is opened, set `upload_sources` to `false`.
 By disabling the upload, you need to take care of this yourself and the builds triggered by dist-git CI will fail because of the missing archive in the lookaside cache.